 However, one of the biggest advancements that I can think of when it comes to automotive AC systems is the deployment of variable displacement compressors.

-displacement compressors.
 If you're in the market for a old yet reliable automobile this is something you need to know about.

 Back in the old days, as mobile air-conditioning became more of a necessity than a luxury, car makers knew they had to make the systems more affordable and efficient.

 However, as we learned in the fix my old ride air conditioning section just because the system is mounted on the automobile doesn't mean it operates properly.

 Let's get the definition of a variable displacement AC compressor out of the way.
 These belt driven air-conditioning compressors have the ability to change how much Freon they compress on demand.

 On automobiles, older than 1985 the compressor was either on or off.
 Another problem with the old compressors is they moved too much Freon at high RPM and not enough at engine idle.